 The hip joint is a true ball-and-socket joint.
 This arrangement gives the hip a large amount of motion needed for daily activities like walking, squatting, and stair-climbing.

 Understanding how the different layers of the hip joint are built and connected can help you understand how the hip joint works, how it can be injured, and how challenging recovery can be when the hip joint is injured.
 The deepest layer of the hip includes the bones and the joints.
 The next layer is made up of the ligaments of the joint capsule.
 The tendons and the muscles come next.

 The important structures of the hip joint can be divided into several categories.
 These include

-Let’s look at the bones and joints this week.
+Let’s look at the bones and joints.

 The bones of the hip joint are the femur (the thigh bone) and the pelvis.
 The top end of the femur is shaped like a ball.
 This ball is called the femoral head.
 The femoral head fits into a round socket on the side of the pelvis.
 This socket is called the acetabulum.

 The femoral head is attached to the rest of the femur by a short section of bone called the femoral neck.
 A large bump juts outward from the top of the femur, next to the femoral neck.
 This bump, called the greater trochanter, can be felt along the side of your hip.
 Large and important muscles connect to the greater trochanter.
 One muscle is the gluteus medius.
 It is a key muscle for keeping the pelvis level as you walk.